Welcome to Boron in the Americas (BORAM)

 This brings to my final thought of re‐establishing the "Boron Science Pioneer Award" that can be presented to one person at a time in recognition of his/her lifetime achievements with outstanding international visibility/fame during the banquet at the biennial BORAM event.
-In order to make it a monetary award, I will do everything possible to raise enough funds from all available resources, and for that I need your help, advise and suggestion.
+In order to make it a monetary award, I will do everything possible to raise enough funds from all available resources; for that, I need your help, advice and suggestions.

 Despite the recent world‐wide financial crisis, BORAM is still alive with the successful meetings held in the USA and Canada and I have every hope now that the BORAM tradition will continue even in the South Americas in the near future.